 Mix in any add ins if you choose.

 Roll about 3 tablespoons of dough (about 4 for large muffins) in your hand.
 Mixture should be easy to handle.
+Let dough rest a few minutes if necessary to allow flour and psyllium to 'activate' and thicken.

 Bake for about 20-23 minutes for mini muffins, and an additional 5 minutes for large muffins.